MateuszBednarczyk/MateuszBednarczyk/README.md

 ### Glad to see you here! &nbsp;

-I'm high school student 🎓 from ZSE Olsztyn 🏛.
-I am passionate of programming, but also, I love music production 💡.
-I love to explore new technologies and making my own solutions for real life problems, my bussines and etc.✨👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on my skills in java, sprinboot, hibernate, thymeleaf and angular.
-Currently, I plan to go through microservices🤓.
+I am a high school student at ZSE Olsztyn.
+In addition to programming, I am passionate about music production as well.
+My interests include exploring new technologies and making my own solutions to real-life problems, my business, etc.  I am currently studying web development and working on my skills in java, springboot, hibernate, thymeleaf and angular.
+I plan to study microservices in the near future.

 Joined Github **November 2021**.